frankiesanjana/all-about-penguins/README.md

 ## Deployment

 The website was deployed to GitHub Pages.
 The steps taken to deploy are:
-- In the GitHub repository for the site, click on the ‘Settings’ tab along the top of the page
+- In the GitHub repository for the site, click on the ‘Settings’ tab along the top of the page.
-- This brings up a General Settings page with a selection of menu items down the left-hand side
+- This brings up a General Settings page with a selection of menu items down the left-hand side.
-- In this new menu, click on “Pages”
+- In this new menu, click on “Pages”.
 - In the main body of the page, it is then possible to select a branch.
 Select the main branch.
-Click on “Save”
+Click on “Save”.
-- GitHub then provides a link to the published webpage, which can be clicked or copied and pasted like any other link
+- GitHub then provides a link to the published webpage, which can be clicked or copied and pasted like any other link.

 ## Credits

 ### Content and Media

 - The text in the website is taken from the website of the [British Antarctic Survey](https://www.bas.ac.uk/about/antarctica/wildlife/penguins/) (with permission) or rewritten using information found on the [Wikipedia Penguin webpage](https://en.wikipedia.org/wiki/Penguin).
-- The pictures and video on the website were sourced from the stock photography sites [Pexels](https://www.pexels.com/), [Unsplash](https://unsplash.com/) and [Pixabay](https://pixabay.com/)
+- The pictures and video on the website were sourced from the stock photography sites [Pexels](https://www.pexels.com/), [Unsplash](https://unsplash.com/) and [Pixabay](https://pixabay.com/).

 ### Code and Coding Guidelines